Tax Credits for Solar System Purchase

 Additional Solar Tax Credit Information Resources

-See the Emergency Economic Stabilization Act entire bill, including Division B: Energy Improvement and Extension Act of 2008.
+Emergency Economic Stabilization Act entire bill, including Division B: Energy Improvement and Extension Act of 2008.

 OnGrid Solar, a solar sales software company, has prepared several useful financial resource guides for consumers that are interested in solar financial decisions.
 See in particular Andy Black of OnGrid Solar's paper on solar payback.